danielhmeir/oneness/paths-brief.md

 Immersion in experiences is a cause of suffering.
 When you are detached, you see a bigger picture and can make better choices.

+Is it better to follow a spiritual system or explore?
+A spiritual tradition offers you experience and wisdom of generations of spiritual masters.
+A few traditions have been transmitted and developed for thousands of years.
+But without being an explorer you won’t find much.

 to continue…